Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: Introduction

-The present paper aims to kickstart this program.
-We begin by noting that the assumption of perfect information regarding the initial state of the measuring apparatus is unrealistic.
+I begin by noting that the assumption of perfect information regarding the initial state of the measuring apparatus is unrealistic.
 In fact it is ruled out as a matter of principle by the third law of thermodynamics; initial uncertainty must be present if for nothing other than for finite-temperature thermal noise.
-Next we posit a model of the measurement as a physical process.
-While some assumptions are made concerning the systems that can be used as measuring apparatuses, no restrictions are placed on the system under measurement.
+Next I posit a model of the measurement as a physical process.
+While some minimal assumptions are made concerning the systems that can be used as measuring apparatuses, no restrictions are placed on the system under measurement.
 This model enjoys substantial generality while at the same time lending itself to Bayesian analysis.
-We then show that, in the process of measurement, the uncertainty in the state of the apparatus propagates into two uncertainties regarding the object-system: one is the precision of the measurement; and the other an uncertainty in the magnitude of the disturbance caused upon the system---that is, an observer effect.
-And we find that these two are bound by a Heisenberg-like precision-disturbance relation.
-In particular, while we find no obstacle in principle to making a measurement arbitrarily precise, we do find an obstruction to realizing such a measurement without disturbance.
-Thus our findings are at odds with the wide-held intuition.
-We argue that our measurement model is maximally efficient, in the sense that it saturates the precision-disturbance relation, while deviations from it decrease efficiency.
-Next, we derive a novel pair of Liouville-like master equations describing the dynamics of (a rational agent's knowledge of) a system under continuous measurement, according to whether the measurement record is read or discarded.
-And we show that the fine-grained Shannon entropy is a Lyapunov function (i.e.~$\dot S\geq0$) of the dynamics when the record is discarded.
-Finally, we suggest that the master equation for the case of discarded record doubles as a description of an open thermodynamic system.
-In this case the above result constitutes a novel H-theorem detailing entropy increase in non-equilibrium thermodynamics.
-I hope our topic will be of interest to several fields of physics, particularly to (non-equilibrium) statistical physics and to the foundations of quantum mechanics.
+It is then shown that, in the process of measurement, the uncertainty in the state of the apparatus propagates into two uncertainties regarding the object-system: one is the imprecision of the measurement; and the other an uncertainty in the magnitude of the back-action caused upon the system; that is, an observer effect.
+And it is found that these two are bound by a Heisenberg-like precision-disturbance relation.
+In particular, while I find no obstacle in principle to making a measurement arbitrarily precise, I do find an obstruction to realizing such a measurement without disturbance.
+Interestingly, in the model the disturbance in question is not arbitrary, but takes the form of time-evolution under the Hamiltonian flow generated by the measured observable; the only thing uncertain is how much ``time'' the system flowed.
+Thus observables that Poisson-commute with the one measured are spared, while those that do not are disturbed.
+Later I analyze a second model of measurement, a classical version of Ozawa's quantum model~\cite{ozawa1988measurement}, originally proposed as a means to violate Heisenberg's relation, and find that that model too is bound by the precision-disturbance relation.
+If this finding were to generalize to all models of measurement, it would mean that in classical physics, like in quantum physics, observables can be simultaneously perfectly-precisely measured if and only if they \mbox{(Poisson-)} commute.